chimizou/energy-manager/README.md

 a certain number of MegaWatts during a block of time.
 To enable the traceability of electricity production ( guarantee of origin), it must be possible to know the park which will produce the electricity of an offer.

+This application offers APIs for creating an offer, creating a park, listing the offers offered by Agregio for each market and obtaining the list of parks selling on a market.

 ## Technical stack

 - Java 17
 - Spring boot 2.7.0 to start coding right away without wasting time on preparing and configuring the environment.
 - Lombok to reduce boilerplate code for model/data objects
+- Vavr to reduce the amount of code and to increase the robustness for functional programming